 - 1. An LDAP object is modified on the master domain controller.
 Changes initiated on all other system roles are re-directed to the master. - 2.
 The UCS-specific overlay-module translog appends the DN to the file /var/lib/univen-tion-ldap/listener/listener2. - 3.
 The Univention Directory Notifier watches that file, picks up and removes each line it processed.
-It assigns the next transaction number and writes it into the file /var/lib/univention-ldap/no-tify/transaction3, including the DN and change type.
-For efficient access by transaction ID the index transaction.index is updated. - 4.
-All listeners get notified of the new transaction.
+It assigns the next transaction number and writes it into the file /var/lib/univention-ldap/notify/transaction3, including the DN and change type.
+For efficient access by transaction ID the index transaction.index is updated.